wavymav/WeatherApp/README.md

 console.log('Server running on localhost:3000');
 ```

-The `routes.js` file was tasked with hadling routes and rendering the proper `templateViews` based on the response.
+The `routes.js` file was tasked with handling routes and rendering the proper `templateViews` based on the response.
 The `/` or root gains access to the home search route and `/cityName` was used to gain access to the weather report page along with the OpenWeatherMap API JSON data returned merged with the `templateViews`.
 I also made sure handle any response errors by rendering error `templateViews`.

 ```javascript
 // routes.js